FriendsOfTYPO3/introduction/Documentation/Maintenance.rst

 Step by step export guide:

 * Load the :file:`Resources/Private/ImportExportPreset.sql` into the database table :php:`tx_impexp_presets`.
-  On command line to target database "cmsintroduction":
+  Example for command line to the target database "cmsintroduction":

   .. code-block:: sql